|Birth: ||Aug., 1833|

 ILLNESS BEGAN A YEAR AGO

-Has Been Carthage Resident Since 1867 - Successfull in Business Affairs in Community
+Has Been Carthage Resident Since 1867 - Successful in Business Affairs in Community

 A long, active and well-lived life came to a close at 11:20 o'clock last night when Eugene O'Keefe, a pioneer citizen of Carthage, whose home was in Cassil Place, passed away in the Missouri Baptist hospital in St. Louis, following a surgical operation and a stroke of paralysis.
 The news of the death of Mr. O'Keefe came over the long distance telephone before midnight last night after messages telling of the patient's improved condition had been received during the day.